Table of Contents

 #5 — ZZ Plant (Zamioculcas zamiifolia, Mature Form)

 ⚠️ Note: Toxic to pets if ingested.
-Keep out of reach if pets access the office area.
+Keep it out of reach if pets access the room.

 #6 — Dracaena ‘Lisa’